rozek/node-red-ai-web-search/README.md

 **Try it - it's fun!**

-...particularly, if the system con _not_ answer a question:
+...particularly, if the system can _not_ answer a question and admits its failure:

 ![Screenshot of an AI Web Search Failure](AI-WebSearch-Failure.png)